hotcups/angelreapersetttings/README.md

 # Reaper Angel Moog simulator settings
-This is designed for the M-Audio M-Track you that and a regular sound card for this to work.
+This is designed for the M-Audio M-Track you need that and a regular sound card for this to work.
 First use pulse audio.
 Cotrol the feeds so that each device is at its own station otherwise you'll get major feedback.